EnterpriseTrainingCenter/sW2019/Instructions/TrainerPreparation/Azure-trainer-preparation.md

 The steps here are intended to be performed by the trainer in preparation of the lab.
 The steps can be done as a demo during or prior to the course.

+However, lab [Windows Admin Center Azure Integration Exercise 4: Update Management](..\Labs\WAC-Azure-Integration.md#exercise-4-update-management) requires near full access to an Azure subscription.
+Consider performing this exercise as demo, if the students do not bring their own Azure subscription into the course.

 ## Exercises

 1. [Provisioning](#exercise-1-provisioning)